pynufft/pynufft/doc/source/overview/pynufft.rst

 The PyNUFFT user manual documents the *Python non-uniform fast Fourier transform*, a Python package for non-uniform fast Fourier transform.

+PyNUFFT was created for fun.
+The content may not reflect the views of funding bodies, former or current partners, and contributors.

 If you find PyNUFFT useful, please cite:

 *Lin, Jyh-Miin.
 "Python Non-Uniform Fast Fourier Transform (PyNUFFT): An Accelerated Non-Cartesian MRI Package on a Heterogeneous Platform (CPU/GPU)."
 Journal of Imaging 4.3 (2018): 51.*

+or

+*J.-M. Lin and H.-W. Chung, Pynufft: python non-uniform fast Fourier transform for MRI Building Bridges in Medical Sciences 2017, St John's College, CB2 1TP Cambridge, UK*

 Users of PyNUFFT should be familiar with discrete Fourier transform (DFT).